+Acknowledgements

-Acknowledgements: The research work was supported partially by the National Natural Science Foundation of China (Grant 12031014 and 12226314).
-The authors thank Professor Wei Hu from Beijing Normal University, and Yiping Chen from Wuhan University for comments on the primary version of the manuscript.
-Also, the authors are grateful to Dr. Tiago Cruz from University of Stuttgart for pointing out an inaccurateness in the manuscript.
+The research work was supported partially by the National Natural Science Foundation of China (Grant 12031014 and 12226314).
+The authors thank Professors Wei Hu from Beijing Normal University, Yiping Chen from Wuhan University for comments on the primary version of the manuscript, and Tiago Cruz from University of Stuttgart for pointing out an inaccurateness in the manuscript.
+Also, the authors are grateful to the reviewers and editors of the journal for their comments on improving exposition of the manuscript.